10m+

 How to teach your kids about money

-It can sometimes be difficult for children to grasp that there’s not an endless supply of cash that can be plucked from a magic money tree every time they want the latest toy or trainers.
+It can sometimes be difficult for children to grasp there’s not an endless supply of cash every time they want the latest toy or trainers.

 That's why it's important to teach kids about money, how it works and how to to be smart with it.

-Teaching your children or grandchildren to become financially aware is key to enabling them to build confidence in dealing with financial matters as they grow up – and achieve financial stability throughout life.
+Teaching your children or grandchildren to become financially aware is key to building their confidence in dealing with financial matters as they grow up – and achieve financial stability throughout life.

 And, when it comes to giving children responsibility for spending and saving, it’s vital to start early.